Friday, August 28, 2015

 _______________________

-This blog post was meant to be very tongue-in-cheek.
+This post was meant to be very tongue-in-cheek.
 We are in complete awe of our many island friends who are coordinated enough to carry the funniest array of large items their motos – with or without the help of a family member or friend.
 It’s a talent that we just don’t have.

 Lawrie and I can barely keep a moto upright, never mind adding extra people and cargo.
-A nice stable golf cart is our preferred method of transportation.
+A nice, stable golf cart is our preferred method of transportation.